Graphegon/pygraphblas/README.md

 # Install

-pygraphblas for now involves building a packages from source.
+pygraphblas for now involves building packages from source and requires Python 3.7 or higher.
 For simple setup, a Dockerfile is provided that builds a complete pygraphblas environment based on the [Jupyer Base Notebook image](https://hub.docker.com/r/jupyter/base-notebook/).
 To build a new container, run: